JonathanJohann/Research/_posts/Scratch_Pad/2017-01-01-Find-the-Difference.md

 ![png](https://raw.githubusercontent.com/JonathanJohann/Research/master/_posts/Scratch_Pad/Pics/optimal_difference.png)

 As we can see, there are quite a few ways to go about this.
-Starting with the first,
+Starting with the first, reduce and map are used.